Lifelong Wellness

 4.B – Side Plank from the Ground (Forearm)

 Begin in a 4-point position with your knees below your hips and your hands beneath your shoulders.
 Move into a forearm arm plank position, maintaining good alignment with your head, shoulders, hips, and toes.
 Tighten your core, then move into a side plank position from your forearm.
-Hold this position for 5-10 seconds.
-Return to the starting position and repeat the movement on the opposite side.

-To make the exercise more challenging, extend one arm upward.
+Moreover, to make the exercise more challenging, extend one arm upward.

 4.B - Side Plank from the Ground - Forearm4.B – Side Plank from the Ground (Forearm)

 Begin in a straight-arm plank position with both feet on top of the stability ball, maintaining good alignment with your head, shoulders, hips, and toes.
-Contract your core and lift your hips.
-Lower your hips to the starting position and repeat the movement.

-To make the exercise easier, remove the stability ball.
+Basically, to make the exercise easier, remove the stability ball.

 PikePike

-Start off with 1 set of 2-3 repetitions.
+Basically, start off with 1 set of 2-3 repetitions.

 Alternative Exercise: